1251 Student Support Specialist - West Plains

 The Student Support Specialist – West Plains assists assigned students in the development of academic schedules appropriate for their stated educational goals, guides pre-majors in the selection of academic majors, and directs students to resources within the University that provide assistance in making career/academic major choices, as appropriate.
 The Student Support Specialist – West Plains develops, implements, and supports the daily delivery of services to participants and is responsible for the maintenance of assigned participant records, evaluation of assigned participant activities, and preparation of reports related to assigned participants.

 Education: A Master's degree in psychology, education, counseling, or a related field is required.

 Experience: At least one year of academic advising experience is required, where knowledge of federal, state, and higher education policies and procedures has been gained or one year of high school or university employment in which a thorough knowledge of academic programs and support services was required.
 Experience and knowledge of diagnostic and career assessment materials and knowledge of learning strategies and accommodations for diverse populations, including academically disadvantaged students, is required.
 Teaching experience is preferred.
 Experience working with student support services focused on students who are low-income, first-generation, have a disability, or are academically disadvantaged is preferred.
 Experience working in diverse environment and/or with students from diverse backgrounds is preferred.

 Skills: Excellent oral and written communication skills, interpersonal skills (particularly in working with a diverse student population), organizational and management skills are required.
 A working knowledge of various computer applications is required; experience with database applications is preferred.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: Scope of the position occasionally requires work in the evenings and on weekends.
-This position is dependent on external funding.

 ESSENTIAL DUTIES AND RESPONSIBILITIES